Svend Karlsen: Strongman career

 Karlsen competed in one of the 1996 World's Strongest Man qualifying heats and narrowly missed qualifying for the finals.
 In the 1997 World's Strongest Man contest, Karlsen qualified for his first of 7 consecutive finals from 1997, 1999-2004 (did not compete in 1998).
-After finishing second in the Husafel Stone carry, Karlsen was leading the finals on points, but during the warm-up for the squat event, he tore his hamstring and had to withdraw from the rest of the contest.
-Karlsen returned in 1999, finishing in third place, and finished in second place in 2000 behind eventual winner Janne Virtanen.
-Karlsen finally became victorious at the 2001 World's Strongest Man competition in Victoria Falls, Zambia.
+After finishing second in the Húsafell Stone carry, Karlsen was leading the finals on points, but during the warm-up for the squat event, he tore his hamstring and had to withdraw from the rest of the contest.
+He won his first international podium at 1997 World Strongman Challenge.

+In 1998 he emerged third at Atlantic Giant and IFSA Helsinki Grand Prix.

+Karlsen returned to 1999 World's Strongest Man in Valletta, Malta, finishing in third place behind Jouko Ahola and Janne Virtanen.
+He managed to win the Super Yoke and final medley and emerged second at deadlift.
+The following year he promoted himself to second place in 2000 World's Strongest Man held in Sun City, South Africa behind Janne Virtanen.
+He won Super Yoke, Fingal's Fingers and Atlas Stones and was consistent across all the events.
+Karlsen finally became victorious at the 2001 World's Strongest Man competition in Victoria Falls, Zambia defeating his good friend Magnus Samuelsson and Janne Virtanen, becoming the thirteenth man to win the title.
+He won the squat and came second in carry & flip, vertical lift and came third in the Conan's Wheel before iconically celebrating by jumping into a swimming pool.

-Some of Karlsen's other notable strongman titles include Europe's Strongest Man 2001, 3 time runner-up at the Arnold Strongman Classic 2002-04, World Muscle Power Championships 2001 winner, and 3 time Norway's Strongest Man in 2003, 2005 and 2006.
+Some of Karlsen's other notable strongman titles include Europe's Strongest Man 2001, 3 time runner-up at the Arnold Strongman Classic 2002–04, World Muscle Power Championships 2001 winner, and 3 time Norway's Strongest Man in 2003, 2005 and 2006.
 Karlsen was the second athlete inducted into the World's Strongest Man Hall of Fame in 2010 as voted by the fans.

-He has a larger than life personality and, similar to his Scandinavian strongman predecessor Jón Páll Sigmarsson, is known for his catchphrase "Viking Power".
+He has a larger than life personality and, similar to his Nordic strongman predecessor Jón Páll Sigmarsson, is known for his catchphrase "Viking Power".
+Karlsen was featured in the 2003 documentary 'The World's Strongest Arms', together with his good friend and fellow World's Strongest Man champion Magnus Samuelsson where they performed world class feats of strength.

 Among his best lifts in his early years were a 400 kg squat, 260 kg bench press and a 412.5 kg deadlift.
 In an interview in 1997, he claimed his most notable feat of strength was deadlifting 400 kg for 3 repetitions.